The Fundamentals of SMS

 SMS vs. MMS

-You might have heard of an MMS, which stands for Multimedia Message Service, but it’s not as commonly used as an SMS.
+MMS, which stands for Multimedia Message Service, is not as commonly used as an SMS.

-For the most part, MMS can do almost everything an SMS can.
-It also offers an extended set of features that SMS does not have.
-You can deliver a variety of media files, including video, images, gif animations, or audio.
+For the most part, MMS does everything an SMS can, but it offers an extended set of features that SMS does not have, which includes sending images or animated gifs.

 |SMS vs MMS|